sheisacreative/sheisacreative/README.md

 - 🌠 Brazilian UI/UX Designer Freelancer.
 - 🌠 Working with a big smile.

+- 🌠 More: [`Linkedin`](https://www.linkedin.com/in/sheisacreative/) | [`Personal website`](https://sheisacreative.com/).

+## Hihglights

+- 🌠 I've worked with big brands, like Adobe.
+- 🌠 I've worked with people from diverse countries, including United States and Europe.
 - 🌠 10y+ experience as a designer.
-- 🌠 More: [`Linkedin`](https://www.linkedin.com/in/sheisacreative/) | [`Personal website`](https://sheisacreative.com/).

 ## What I'm up to...